God. Our. Sins. Paying. Everyone. Life.

 So… what’s the damage?

-The Bible says that the wages of sin is death but the free gift of God is eternal life through Christ Jesus our Lord.
-[Romans 6:23] God loved us (God loved us!) so much that He did not want all of humankind to have to die for their sins, which is the righteous judgment on those who purposely disobey.
+The Bible says that: “the wages of sin is death but the free gift of God is eternal life through Christ Jesus our Lord.”
+[Romans 6:23] God loves us (God loves us!) so much that He did not want all of humankind to have to die for their sins, which is the righteous judgment on those who purposely disobey.
 And we have all disobeyed.

 Instead, He sent His only Son into the world to take our punishment and die for our crimes.
 Jesus took our place.
 Jesus took your place.
 Beaten, mocked, spat on; brutally crucified on a cross for you.
-Fast-forward that scene in the movie because you wouldn’t be able to bear it—so He did.
-When Jesus rose from the dead, He took with Him the keys to Death and Hell so that any person—of any age, gender, sexual preference or race—who believes in Him would know freedom, purpose, and eternal life.
-It’s not an exclusive club—it’s for everyone.
+Fast-forward that scene in the movie because you wouldn’t be able to bear it – so He did.
+When Jesus rose from the dead, He took with Him the keys to Death and Hell so that any person – of any age, gender, culture or race – who believes in Him would know freedom, purpose, and eternal life.
+It’s not an exclusive club – it’s for everyone.

 Who’s your Daddy?

 You can have a relationship with your Father in heaven.
-Here’s the url: repent.com.
+If there was one, this would be the url: repent.com!
 Recognize that you have sinned and broken God’s laws and ask Jesus to be Lord of your life.
 All paths do lead to Jesus… and His throne of judgment.
-But only those who have accepted His sacrifice-exchange gain free admission into His kingdom.
+But only those who acknowledge Him as Lord and have accepted His gift of life – through His death on the cross – gain free admission into His kingdom.

 He does not promise an airbrushed hassle-free existence, but He does promise you freedom from sin, abundant life, and the transforming power of His Holy Spirit living in you.